Passionate Researcher & Data Scientist,

 I spent a very grateful time in science and education at COMSYS, RWTH Aachen with Prof. Dr.-Ing.
 Klaus Wehrle (Klaus), and the Computer Networks Group at Brandenburg University of Technology (BTU) with Prof. Dr. rer.-nat.
 Oliver Hohlfeld, and all gathered family along .
 I have now come back to ALDI joining the International Data & Analytics subdivision #teamaldi .

-import ray, numpy, pandas, matplotlib, seaborn, scipy, sklearn, networkx, nltk, gensim, nlp, torch, transformers
+import pyspark, ray, numpy, pandas, matplotlib, seaborn, scipy, sklearn, networkx, nltk, gensim, nlp, torch, transformers

 |2023-03||Misc||Today, I successfully defended my final Dr. rer. nat. thesis about anonymous hyperlocal online platforms.
 Many thanks to my examiners and also to all participants in-person as well as remote.
 It has been an exciting journey through academia I do not want to miss; thanks to all the great people along the way - is has been an honor for me!
 You may find the slides here.|

 |2023-01||Service||I am happy to serve in this year’s Program Committee of the LocWeb Workshop once again taking place in conjunction with WWW'23.|

 |2022-11||Service||I am delighted to announce participating in the Technical Program Committee of the ACM Web Science Conference ‘23.|

 |2022-10||Teaching||We have been acknowledged as Runner-Up by BTU for our outstanding teaching efforts within both: Our Internet & Measurements lectures - Teaching Day.|